mayer79/MetricsWeighted/README.md

 ## Overview

-The goal of this package is to provide weighted and unweighted versions of metrics, scoring functions and performance measures for machine learning.
+{MetricsWeighted} provides weighted and unweighted versions of metrics, scoring functions and performance measures for machine learning.

 ## Installation